zeisler/thread-inheritable_attributes/README.md

 # Thread Inheritable Attributes

 Passes thread variables to child spawned threads.
 Main use case is enabling logging in child thread to keep context of a request.
+State only flows in one direction into the child threads and not back.

 ## Installation